-Revenue from the sales of transportation services are recognised over time, since it is not necessary for the work performed to date to be repeated if another party has to perform the remaining work, therefore, the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs the services.
+Revenue from the sales of transportation services are recognised over time, since it is not necessary for the work performed to date to be repeated if another party has to perform the remaining work, therefore, the customer simultaneously receives and consumes the benefits provided by the Group's performance as the This is a translation from Bulgarian of the Consolidated financial statements of Sopharma Group.
+In case of divergence Bulgarian text should prevail.
+Group performs the services.
 In order to measure the contract progress (stage of completion), the input method is used.
 This method has been determined as the most appropriate to measure the progress since it best depicts the Group's activity regarding the transfer of control and satisfaction of obligations; respectively, it most accurately reflects the level of performance of obligations, in as far as the Group's efforts (costs incurred) are directly related to the transfer of the service to the customer.
 The progress is measured based on the costs incurred to the total costs planned for contract performance.